 Plants will fill and trail down the crevice as they grow.
 Touch up with extra clay where needed.

 The method used does take a little nerve and daring, but that's why you're here, right!
 It helps to actually see it done.
 I'm sure as more people employ the technique and the results are seen, that it will become a valuable tool.
-On Martha Stewart's web site you can even watch Martha planting one up.

 Just think, the Czechs were doing this 25 years ago.